oracle-livelabs/converged/obaas/build-customer-microservice/build-customer-microservice.md

 ## Introduction

-*Describe the lab in one or two sentences, for example:* This lab walks you through the steps to ...
+This lab walks you through the steps to build a Spring Boot microservice from scratch, and to deploy it into the Oracle Backend for Spring Boot.
+In this lab, we will build the "Customer" microservice.
+In the next lab, the remaining Cloud Bank microservices will be provided for you.

-Estimated Time: -- minutes
+Estimated Time: 20 minutes

-### About <Product/Technology> (Optional)
+### About Spring Boot
 Enter background information here about the technology/feature or product used in this lab - no need to repeat what you covered in the introduction.
 Keep this section fairly concise.
 If you find yourself needing more than two sections/paragraphs, please utilize the "Learn More" section.

 ### Objectives

-*List objectives for this lab using the format below*

 In this lab, you will:
-* Objective 1
-* Objective 2
-* Objective 3
+* Create a new Spring Boot project in your IDE
+* Plan your customer database and create Liquibase files to automate creation of the database objects
+* Use Spring Data JPA to allow your microservice to use the data in the Orace database
+* Create REST services to allow clients to perform create, read, update, and delete operations on customers
+* Learn how to externalize configuration for your microservice
+* Deploy your microservice into the backend
+* TODO ??
+Learn how to use service discovery

 ### Prerequisites (Optional)